 Check this box to save frames for images takes with this parameter set.
 The number of summed frames to be saved will appear in a text line.

 Press this button to open the Frame File Options dialog, which allows you to control the names of the files in which frames are stacked and to put subsets of them into different folders automatically.

-Press this button to open a directory chooser that allows you to specify where the stacked frames should be saved by SerialEM.
-The frame files written by FEI software will go to this folder by default, but a property can be set to have them written to a standard location that is accessible to the FEI software.
+For Falcon 2, old interface, press this button to open a directory chooser that allows you to specify where the stacked frames should be saved by SerialEM.
+The frame files written by Thermo/FEI software will go to this folder by default, but a property can be set to have them written to a standard location that is accessible to the Thermo/FEI software.
 You can create a new directory in this chooser.
-If the directory specified here no longer exists when it is needed, the program will create it, but only if its parent directory already exists.
+If the directory specified here no longer exists when it is needed, SerialEM will create it, but only if its parent directory already exists.

 Controls in STEM Mode